Minyahel/quicwork/developmentNotes.md

 * Actual function of next() needs to be checked as well
 - [x] Improve mongoose usages of unnecessary saves to update
 - [x] Improve error reporting from the server side
-- [ ] Implement Some more routes for the client, don't focus on styling just yet
+- [ ] Implement Some more routes for the client
-- [ ] work on displaying individual post
+- [x] work on displaying individual post
 - [ ] Implement custom hooks for loading data
 - [ ] Need to attach username to comment object for easy access
+- [ ] Implement signup page
+- [ ] Improve success reporting from the server side
 ## :bug: Bugs
 ***
 - :triangular_flag_on_post: Potential Bug with login logic